wragge/dfat-documents-web/_volumes/volume-1-1937-38/290-mr-s-m-bruce-high-commissioner-in-london-to-mr-j-a-lyons-prime-minister.md

 BRUCE

  _

 1 No record of the substance of this conversation has been found.

-Cabinet Minute 193 records that it took place in the Cabinet Office and that it was audible to Cabinet members (see PM&amp;C:
+Cabinet Minute 193 records that it took place in the Cabinet Office and that it was audible to Cabinet members (see PM &C:

 A2694, minute 193, 28 September 1938).